-Additionally, as outlined in a waiver established in 83 FR 5844, grantees receiving CDBG-DR funds may establish optional relocation policies or permit their subrecipients to establish separate optional relocation policies.
+Additionally, 24 C.F.R. § 570.606(d) allows for grantees such as PRDOH to provide Optional Relocation Assistance (ORA) to persons displaced by activities that do not meet the URA definition of a "displaced person" and would therefore not be eligible for URA assistance.
+As outlined in a waiver established in 83 FR 5844, grantees receiving CDBG-DR funds may also permit their Subrecipients to establish separate optional relocation policies.
 This waiver is intended to provide States with maximum flexibility in developing optional relocation policies with CDBG-DR funds.